chat21/chat21-ionic/README.md

 ### Firebase Configuration ###
 * Create account Firebase
 * Create a Firebase project in the Firebase console, if you don't already have one. https://console.firebase.google.com/
+## Firebase DB Configuration ##
-* Click Add Firebase to your web app.
+Click Add Firebase to your web app.
 * Copy `{
     apiKey: "<your api key>",
     authDomain: "<your authDomain>",